 - “Where ere thou art, act well thy part” – David O McKay.
 (Nnamnso)

 - Remember it’s only for 2 years.
 Return with honor.
 (Adam)

 - It is very important for them to start proselyting with the full-time missionaries in their wards so that they will eliminate their fears and have faith in Jesus Christ all the time.
 (Ebenezer)

 - Missionaries have to prepare their mindset and focus on the work.
 After all, what a missionary can do, it all depends on the Spirit.
 If they live the mission rules, study the standard works, pray often, there will be no end to what the can achieve.
 When I was on my mission, I used to read 5 to 10 chapters from the Book of Mormon every night before going to bed.
 One blessed evening, I went into a trance.
 Indeed, the Spirit I felt and the experience was beyond human description.
 The experience strengthened my testimony in the restored gospel and richly blessed my life.
+Be polite to people, and try to speak some few words in the local language.
 (Kelvin)